evvvvil/urptransitionshaders-docs/README.md

 Same as 'Position Offset' but for shadow.
 It lets you adjust the shadow position start offset separately to fine tune the shadow transition and align it with the mesh transition.
 Value should be close to 'Position Offset'.

 **Shadow Alpha Clipping**

-Use shadow alpha clipping to fine tune the shadow's coverage.
+_This option is only available when surface render face is set to 'Front' or 'Back'._<br> Use shadow alpha clipping to fine tune the shadow's coverage.
 Same concept as 'Alpha Clipping' in 'Surface Options', however this only affect the shadow and doesn't require 'Alpha Clipping' to be on.
 Try a value of 0.5 to start off and tweak to get a thinner or wider shadow.

 **Shadow Render face**

-This option is only available when surface render face is set to 'Front' or 'Back'.
-Only available when 'Render Face' in 'Surface Options' is not set to 'Both'.
+_This option is only available when surface render face is set to 'Front' or 'Back'._<br> Only available when 'Render Face' in 'Surface Options' is not set to 'Both'.
 When rendering just the front or back face, shadows can appear cut off during transitions.
 Use this to override the render face setting for shadows to improve coverage.
 Flip the shadow render face or select both to ensure the shadow aligns with the mesh transition.

 **Mirror Transition**